-The HD digital antenna was able to receive 18 channels in our office.
-Some other models were able to get as many as 32 channels while others received as few as 12 channels, placing the FlatWave near the middle of the pack.
+In our tests, the Winegard FlatWave Air was able to receive 18 channels from where we installed it.
+Some other models were able to get as many as 32 channels while the less competent ones received as few as 12 channels, placing the FlatWave near the middle of the pack in terms of volume.
 This was a little surprising considering that this long-range HDTV antenna reaches out farther than any other in our comparison.
-It searches in a 50-mile radius, best in our comparison, but this didn't translate to stellar performance, and we found it most effective around 35-40 miles or fewer.
+Winegard claims it searches in a 60-mile radius, the best in our comparison, but this didn't translate to stellar performance, and we found it most effective around 35-40 miles or fewer.

-In our office we weren’t able to pick up CBS, and NBC had really poor quality.
+In our tests we weren’t able to pick up CBS, and NBC had poor quality.
 We were able to pick up ABC, but it looked more like standard quality as opposed to HD.
 PBS came in with great HD quality.
 The FlatWave also didn’t pick up many of the subchannels that others like the ClearStream Eclipse usually receive.
 It seems as though the obstructions surrounding our testing area were what caused the Winegard issues, and looking at user feedback, this is a common theme.
 For users in urban areas, you might want to consider the best TV streaming services instead, as your internet speeds should, in theory, be better.

-The antenna posted much different results in the apartment testing.
+The antenna posted much different results in at-home testing.
 The apartment is on the second floor, and there are no obstructions outside the window - just an open field.
-Here the HDTV digital antenna was able to receive 36 channels – significantly more than it did at our office.
+Here the HDTV digital antenna was able to receive 36 channels, which is significantly more than it did in a built-up area.
 This was also far more than most antennas in our tests managed to pull in, making it ideal if you're in a flat area with few obstructions.

-The FlatWave is lightweight and thin, measuring less than 0.6 inches deep.
+The FlatWave is lightweight and thin, measuring less than 4 inches deep.
 This makes it easy for you to mount it on an exterior wall and for it to not ruin the outside of your home.
 We suggest keeping it away from obstructions, though, to improve the signal you get.
-This is one of the best-designed HDTV antennas that we reviewed, especially compared to the bulkier Insignia Fine Tuning Indoor HDTV antenna.
+This is one of the best-designed HDTV antennas that we reviewed, which is great if you're concerned with how the outside of your home appears.

-This is one of the best HDTV antennas in our lineup.
-It has a great design and searches for channels in a 50-mile radius.
-The antenna did much better when there were fewer obstructions outside, so in rural or suburban areas the antenna will perform at its best.
-If that’s where you are, you should strongly consider this HDTV antenna for your home, especially if you've decided on an exterior option.
+This is one of the better models in our lineup, but not the best.
+It has a great design and searches for channels in an effective 40 mile radius.
+The antenna performs much better when there were fewer obstructions outside, so in rural or suburban areas the antenna will be at its best.
+If that’s where you are, you should strongly consider the Winegard FlatWave Air HDTV antenna for your home, especially if you've decided on an exterior option.